bitnami/containers/bitnami/pgbouncer/README.md

  - `PGBOUNCER_CLIENT_TLS_CA_FILE`: File containing the CA of the certificate.
 If provided, PgBouncer will authenticate TLS/SSL clients by requesting them a certificate .
 No defaults.
  - `PGBOUNCER_CLIENT_TLS_CIPHERS`: TLS ciphers to be used.
 Defaults to `fast`.Check the [official PgBouncer documentation](https://www.pgbouncer.org/config.html) for the available values for `client_tls_ciphers`.

+ - `PGBOUNCER_SERVER_TLS_SSLMODE`: Server TLS traffic settings.
+Defaults to `disable`.
+Check the [official PgBouncer documentation](https://www.pgbouncer.org/config.html) for the available values for `server_tls_sslmode`.
+ - `PGBOUNCER_SERVER_TLS_CERT_FILE`: File containing the server certificate file for the TLS traffic.
+No defaults.
+ - `PGBOUNCER_SERVER_TLS_KEY_FILE`: File containing the key for server certificate.
+No defaults.
+ - `PGBOUNCER_SERVER_TLS_CA_FILE`: File containing the CA of the server certificate.
+If provided, PgBouncer will authenticate TLS/SSL clients by requesting them a certificate .
+No defaults.
+ - `PGBOUNCER_SERVER_TLS_PROTOCOLS`: TLS protocols to be used in server connection.
+Defaults to `secure`.
+Check the [official PgBouncer documentation](https://www.pgbouncer.org/config.html) for the available values for `server_tls_protocols`.
+ - `PGBOUNCER_SERVER_TLS_CIPHERS`: TLS ciphers to be used in server connection.
+Defaults to `fast`.
+Check the [official PgBouncer documentation](https://www.pgbouncer.org/config.html) for the available values for `server_tls_ciphers`.

-When enabling TLS, PgBouncer will support both standard and encrypted traffic by default, but prefer the latter.
+When enabling client TLS, PgBouncer will support both standard and encrypted traffic by default, but prefer the latter.
 Below there are some examples on how to quickly set up TLS traffic:

 1. Using `docker run`